budach/pysster/docs/Model.md

  Given fixed network parameters it is possible to visualize what individual nodes (e.g. kernels in conv layers and neurons in dense layers) have learned during model training by specifically maximizing the output of these nodes with respect to an input sequence (starting with a random PWM of the length of an input sequence).
 In brief: this function learns a single input sequence (in the form of a PWM) that maximizes the output of a specific network node using a l2-norm penalized gradient ascent optimization.

  Warning: This kind of visualization has been applied before to image classification networks and while the resulting images are usually somewhat recognizable they are still very hard to interpret (e.g. https://distill.pub/2017/feature-visualization/).
 For a PWM to be useful it has to be very precise, but this is unfortunately not the case for many data sets and results are very messy, especially for RNA secondary structure motifs.
 Therefore this function should not be considered for any biological interpretations.
 Please use the visualize\_kernel() method for more reliable visualizations.
-Nevertheless, visualization of all layers of a network can be interesting if you are interested in how the neural networks works per se.
+Nevertheless, visualization of all layers of a network can be interesting if you are interested in how the neural network works per se.

  If needed, the bound, lr and steps parameters can be used to tune the information content of the PWM and the convergence of the optimization (higher values == higher information content).